-(Update November 2019 – The Abney Road has collapsed due to the extreme weather conditions.
-It may or may not be possible to get through on a bike)
+(Update October 2020 – The Abney Road has seriously collapsed due to extreme weather conditions.
+It’s jpossible to get through on a bike though.

 A popular circular route starting in Hathersage.